Bob Booker (writer): New York City

-Arthur M Schlesinger Jr., Assistant to the President, nearly crashed his car when he first heard an album cut on the radio: Reporter: What do you think the chances are for a Jewish president?
+Arthur M. Schlesinger Jr., assistant to the President, nearly crashed his car when he first heard an album cut on the radio, thinking it was actually his boss: Reporter: What do you think the chances are for a Jewish president?
 Meader: Well, I think they're pretty good.
 Let me say, I don't see why a person of the Jewish faith can't be President of the United States.
 I know as a Catholic I could never vote for him, but other than that...

+In December, Booker got a call from White House UPI correspondent, Merriman Smith.
+The reporter told him about an 'off the record' experience with the President during a recent Cabinet meeting.
+Booker recalled Smith said, "The President came in, ran down the items on his agenda and then said, 'But, before we begin -- and he opens up a record player, picks up a copy of your album and said 'I'd like for you to hear my album."
+He told Booker the cabinet sat and listened to the entire record, laughing as the president laughed.
+Everyone applauded when the album was done.
+Astonished, Bob remembers Smith added, "I know there's been some negativism from Pierre Salinger and Schlesinger and some of those guys but Jack doesn't listen to them.
+You've made a human being out of him...he loves it."

+With the success of their album, Booker and Dowd felt it was time to settle an old score.
+They took a cab down to a lumberyard and purchased an eleven-foot wooden pole.
+Since it would not fit into a cab, the two carried it down the street, trudging up 6th Avenue to 58th, home of Capitol Records.
+They walked the pole up seven flights of stairs and then affixed their album with a yellow ribbon to its end.
+The duo entered a suite of offices and asked for a certain record executive, offering to give him an eleven-foot pole since he would not touch their album idea with a ten-footer a few months before.

 Booker and Doud produced a second album, The First Family Volume Two, in the spring of 1963.
 After President Kennedy was assassinated that November, all unsold albums were pulled out of stores and destroyed.
 The producers did not want to appear to be profiting from the President's death.